Xathz/WubbyCorp/README.md

-# WubbyCorp
+# WubbyCorp: The Game
-WubbyCorp: The Game - A crappy clicker/incremental game for the PaymoneyWubby community
+### A crappy clicker/incremental game for the PaymoneyWubby community